-Fitness Fair at the Oregon Convention Center on Friday, March 15 or on Saturday, March 16.
+Fitness Fair at the Oregon Convention Center on Friday, March 14 or Saturday, March 15.
 Go to the Solutions table.

-To make a bib number transfer on race morning, go to the Solutions canopy near the Will Call area at Waterfront Park on the morning of the event.
+To make a bib number transfer on race morning, go to the Solutions canopy near the Will Call area at Waterfront Park.

 No. Entry fees are not refundable, even for an injury.
 Sorry.
 But, you can transfer your bib number to another person at no charge.
 See below for details.